The CUNY Advanced Science Research Center

 The directors are being recruited nationally and they in turn will recruit three faculty researchers as ASRC scientists.
 Each of the new faculty will also have a faculty appointment at one of CUNY’s senior colleges, based on the best fit for their area of expertise.
 The directors will also facilitate the development of integrated research collaborations both within CUNY and between CUNY and peer institutions across New York State and the nation.

-The first of the five program directors is Dr. Charles J. Vörösmarty, who will lead the Environmental Crossroads initiative.
+The first of the five program directors is Dr. Charles J. Vörösmarty, who will lead the Environmental Sciences initiative.
 He is a water resources specialist recruited from the University of New Hampshire’s Institute for the Study of Earth, Oceans, and Space, where he founded and directed its Water Systems Analysis Group.
 Dr. Vörösmarty brings to the ASRC an international reputation for excellence in interdisciplinary environmental studies.

 The ASRC will provide approximately $50 million worth of sophisticated equipment and staff support to researchers at the ASRC and from across CUNY.
 These resources will also be made available for a fee to external collaborators.
 High-end core facilities and instrumentation in the ASRC, never before available at CUNY, will allow scientists to expand the scope and scale of their research endeavors.
 The core facilities will include a Clean Room/Nanofabrication Center, Imaging facilities, Visualization Room, and a Rooftop Observatory.